-ANZNZ's funding and liquidity profiles remain robust and have been supported by access to the Reserve Bank of New Zealand's (RBNZ) Funding for Lending Programme, which has now expired.
-Access to this facility allowed ANZNZ to reduce wholesale issuance over the past two years, although issuance will begin to normalise as the facility drawdowns begin to mature from 2023 onwards.
+ANZNZ's funding and liquidity profiles remain robust.
+Deposit growth and access to the central bank's pandemic-related funding facilities, which have now expired, reduced the bank's wholesale issuance over the past two years, although issuance will normalize as the facility drawdowns begin to mature.

-Rising interest rates will provide uplift to net interest margins (NIM), but an unlikely repeat of provision releases and very low credit costs in 2021-22 combined with intense competition for mortgages are headwinds for profitability.
+Rising interest rates have provided uplift to net interest margins (NIM), but an unlikely repeat of provision releases and very low credit costs in 2021-22 combined with intense competition for mortgages are headwinds for profitability.